 2401 West Canal Drive, #7b, Kennewick WA 99336 Condominium For Sale | $165,000 | MLS #254415

 With views of Columbia Park, the Blue Bridge, and the Cable Bridge, this 761' Square Foot Condominium's location is centrally positioned with close proximity to all the recreation the Columbia River and Columbia Park has to offer.
 This 1 bedroom, 1 bathroom, first level unit overlooks the association's pool and has easy commutes to all of what Tri-Cities has to offer.
 Included with the condominium is a 240' square foot garage, and 96' square foot covered patio.
 Will not be on the market long as this condo is a great starter home, retirement home, or simply a home for those looking for lower living expenses.
 The home does not allow for pets or tenants, however, you'll need to take a look quickly as this one will go under contract soon.
 Just imagine yourself lounging at the pool or having fun at Columbia Park!
 Call or text Colleen @509.438.9344 for more details or showings.
-THIS HOME HAS BEEN TEMPORARILY REMOVED FROM THE MARKET.
+THIS HOME IS NOW SOLD.

 Tours Best Viewed Full Screen: